zorael/wg-monitor/README.md

 ### notification commands

 A custom command can be supplied to be run instead of sending a batsign when a peer is lost.
-It will be invoked with the body of the notification as its first argument, and then five strings of space-separated peer hashes as arguments 2-6.
+It will be invoked with the body of the notification as its first argument, and then four strings of space-separated peer hashes as arguments 2-5.

 In order;

 1. notification body
-2. peers lost on startup
-3. peers just lost
+2. peers just lost
-4. peers just returned
+3. peers just returned
-5. peers still lost (reminder notification)
+4. peers still lost (reminder notification)
-6. peers present
+5. peers present

 Note that the command will be called by the `wg-monitor` process, and as such by the same user it was started as.
 This will in all likelihood be **root**, since the program calls itself with `sudo` if it is missing permissions to access the Wireguard interface.
 This imposes some limitations on what kind of commands can be used without taking extra steps.